Linde, Praxair reach agreement on details of merger

-FRANKFURT (Reuters) - German industrial gases group Linde and U.S. peer Praxair have reached a deal in principle on details of their proposed $70 billion merger, Linde said on Wednesday.
+FRANKFURT (Reuters) - German industrial gases group Linde (LING.DE) and U.S. peer Praxair (PX.N) have reached a deal in principle on details of their proposed $70 billion merger, Linde said on Wednesday.

-The all-share merger of equals, intended to create a market leader that will overtake France's Air Liquide, had fallen behind schedule due to complex talks over a Business Combination Agreement formalising the deal.
+The all-share merger of equals, intended to create a market leader that will overtake France's Air Liquide (AIRP.PA), had fallen behind schedule due to complex talks over a Business Combination Agreement formalizing the deal.

 The agreement still needs the approval of Praxair's board of directors as well as Linde's management and executive boards, Linde said, adding that signing the agreement was no guarantee the deal would be completed.